geraudmathe/Locomotive-fundamentals/README.md

 	#config.site_locales = %w{en tw}
 	```

-	The first one specifies the default locale, as mentioned, you can't specify a locale which doesn't exists in Locomotive defaults locales.
+	The first line specifies the default locale, but as mentioned, you can't specify a locale which doesn't exists in Locomotive defaults locales.

 	The second one specifies the list of available locales for the site.
 That's where you will add your custom locale.
 You can also remove all unwanted locales, so that they don't appear in the admin panel.

-3. When your custom locale is added, you need to add in the application assets the .png image of the locale flag (else it will raises an error) which will appears in the admin panel :
+3. When your custom locale is added, you need to add in the application assets the .png image of the locale flag which will appears in the admin panel (if you don't, it will raises an error) :

 	![internationalization locales](Locomotive-fundamentals/raw/master/images/internationalization_locales.png)